sklav/lxc-pywizard/README.md

 	- eliminated unnecessary hardcoded paths in script
 	- made lvm optional --lvm=yes Default or --lvm=no option was there but not usable
 	- Added error check if the cache directory is missing or not created when using the -c option
+	- Added new option to create a password when generating the cache. new options -pass --password can be used in conjuction with the --create option default password is root

 Future Additions (wish list)
 ============================